cscart/docs/en/user_guide/addons/commissions_by_category/index.rst

 #.
 The commission for each product is determined by its primary category.
 You'll find the primary category on the product editing page: it is the first category in the list and is highlighted in bold.

 #.
-Before calculating commission for an order, Multi-Vendor calculates how much each of the products in the order contributes to the sum based on which the commission will be calculated.
+Before calculating commission for an order, Multi-Vendor calculates how much each of the products in the order contributes to the final sum.
 That way we can address the situations when shipping cost is included in vendor commission, or when there is a discount that affects order total.

    For example, we have an order for Product 1 ($100) and Product 2 ($300), but there's a discount of $300.
 The subtotal is now $100.
 Product 1 makes up 25% of the original sum, and and Product 2 makes up 75%.
 That's why the commission calculation for Product 1 will be based on $25, and Product 2 will have its commission calculated based on $75.